 Dental bridges are a great way to replace missing teeth.
-Your existing teeth are used to support a bridge to cross the area where your tooth is missing.
+Your existing teeth are used to support a bridge to cross the area where a tooth may be missing.
 Bridges are made from gold, metal, alloys, or porcelain to ensure that they are strong and durable.

 The process of creating a bridge begins by modifying the shape of the existing adjacent teeth to provide a base for the bridge.
 Then a mold is taken of the area which is sent to a dental lab.
 The lab is able to use the mold to create a bridge that will fit properly and feel as close to your natural teeth as possible.
-The bridge consists of two crowns on either end to place on the abutments and a pontic, which is the new tooth that replaces your missing tooth.
+The bridge consists of two crowns on either end of the span placed on the abutments (adjacent teeth) and a pontic, or artificial tooth, which replaced your missing tooth.

 We will fit you with a temporary bridge while we wait for the lab to craft your permanent bridge.
 This will protect the abutments and the exposed gum areas and look more appealing than having a missing tooth.
 When the permanent bridge has been created, you will have a follow up visit to set the bridge.
 It will be placed on the abutments and the dentist will then use an adhesive to make sure that the bridge is set.